 Spanish weddings will always keep families and friends seated together as far as it’s possible.
 On the main table together with the couple, the bride will sit to the left and the groom to the right just like in other countries.
 However, the traditional seating at the main table at Spanish weddings are the bride, groom, parents of both of them, and the grandparents.
 However, it’s more common now to just have the bride and groom with both their parents.

 Sweetheart tables are not very common even though some trendy couples might go for that option.
-The main table can either be a long table facing the other guests or a round or oval table.
-The guests will be seated at round tables of 6-10 persons each.

 I’m not talking about the favors, but about other gifts such as flowers, or other presents.
 These are usually given during the dinner or reception.
 It’s a way to say thank you and “honor” guests such as the grand parents, or other people who might have been involved in planning the wedding or who have helped out financially.

 Traditionally the bride and groom will circulate between the tables during the dinner to give the favors personally to each guest, in that way they also get the opportunity to thank each guest personally for coming and have a little chit chat.
 Inform your venue or catering how you wish to go about it.